lban2049/fastapi/.aigne/doc-smith/docs/user-guide-path-parameters.md

 ### Number validations with floats

 Number validations also work for `float` values.
-This is useful not only for `Path` but also for `Query` parameters.

-Here we add a `size` query parameter that must be greater than 0 and less than 10.5.
+This example shows how you can combine path and query parameter validations.

 ```python
 from fastapi import FastAPI, Path, Query